top of page

 Value-Added Tax (VAT) in Georgia

-Key points about VAT in Georgia
+Key Points About VAT in Georgia

 • Standard Rate: Georgia's VAT rate is currently 18%.